 “In addition, sugar is worse than nothing because it drains and leaches the body of precious vitamins and minerals through the demand its digestion, detoxification, and elimination makes upon one’s entire system.”

-William Dufty may have been ahead of his time; he understood that acidity leads to health problems.
+William Dufty may have been ahead of his time; he understood that acidity leads to health complications.

 “Sugar taken every day produces a continuously overacid (sic) condition, and more and more minerals are required from deep in the body in the attempt to rectify the imbalance.
 To protect the blood, so much calcium is taken from the bones and teeth that decay and general weakening begin.
 Excess sugar eventually affects every organ in the body.”

 When Sugar Enters the Body

 Initially, sugar is stored in the liver.
 When the liver can no longer handle the load, excess sugar, known as glycogen, is returned to the blood as fatty acids.
 Fatty acids are stored in organs such as the heart and kidneys.
 Here the tissues degenerate and turn to fat, affecting the whole body.

 “The circulatory and lymphatic systems are invaded, and the quality of the red corpuscles starts to change.
 An overabundance of white cells occurs, and the creation of tissue becomes slower.
 Our body’s tolerance and immunizing power become limited.
 We cannot respond properly to extreme attacks, whether they be cold, heat, mosquitoes or microbes.”